 Café Cecilia, Hackney

 What: Breakfast at Café Cecilia is only served Friday to Sunday, for less than two hours, so you’ll need to get in quick if you want to try the menu.
 Most of the dishes are under a tenner, and keep things refreshingly simple.
-There's porridge with apple butter and hazelnuts, an egg and cheese sandwich, and Guinness bread with boiled eggs.
+There's toasted Guinness bread and sourdough with jam, marinated tomatoes with goat’s cheese, and kippers with parsley and capers.
 We'd expect nothing less than plates as cool as the restaurant’s owner: the one and only Max Rocha (previously The River Café and St John Bread & Wine).

 Where: 32 Andrews Road, E8 4FX